ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 Now that we have looked at crime solving accuracy through time, let us look at it by geography.
 We all have preconceptions about which states might have the most prevalent issues with gun violence.
 For example, **it is often thought that gun violence is a problem in large metropolitan cities such as Los Angeles, Chicago, and New York City**.
 The extent of this idea remains to be determined by the data but it will help to direct our search in the below map by looking at the containing states: California, Illinois, and New York.
 We again **restrict our dataset to 2000 and beyond to analyze recent trends**.

-**Zoom, pan, click, drag**, go nuts with the map below! **Clicking on the red diamonds** will display the accuracy in solving crimes since 1980 for each state.
+**Zoom, pan, click, drag**, go nuts with the map below! **Clicking on the red diamonds** will display the accuracy in solving gun murders since 1980 for each state.

 <figure>
 <center>